Bartket/mlops_demo/Readme.md

 Click [Launch Run] in bottom right

-You should now see your experiment in MLflow
+After a succesfull run, you should see your experiment in MLflow

 <img src="img/mlflow_demo.png" width="800">